Arcath/arcath.github.io/cv.markdown

 ### Senior IT Engineer at Ed-IT Solutions (2008-Present)

-I am responsible for maintaining the IT systems at a few primary schools as well as working with other engineers to improve the systems in every school [Ed-IT Solutions] works in.
+I am responsible for maintaining the IT systems at my assigned primary schools as well as working with other engineers to improve the systems in every school [Ed-IT Solutions] supports.

 Day to day I perform regular _maintenance visits_ to the schools I am assigned and whilst on site I will work through the open tickets and liaise with staff to get issues resolved quickly and to a high standard.
 In 2015 I helped move our support system over to a web based ticket system with email integration.